 Please understand that submitting your application is an indication of interest.
 Once you complete the online application, the next step will be to schedule a 20-minute informal interview with Class Trainer, a NDC Training Department Staff, and Neighborhood Partner representative, which will be conducted online through Zoom.
 The purpose of this interview is to learn more about you and your business idea.
 We will select individuals from the pool of applicants after all the interviews have been completed.

-Be advised, that we will begin scheduling interviews between July 18 – 29, 2022.
-These interviews will take place in early August and will be virtual through Zoom.
+Be advised, that we will be sending out emails to schedule interviews between January 9- 20, 2023.
+These interviews will take place between January 24 – February 3, 2023, and will be virtual through Zoom.

 Class fees are determined on a sliding scale ($150 – $650), based on household income, family size, and if you live or plan to operate your business in one of our priority neighborhoods.

-Unless otherwise negotiated, payment is due before you attend your first class session.
+Unless otherwise negotiated, payment is due before you attend orientation.
 Payment plans are available upon request; the total class fee must be paid by the start of session 4.

 People with a business idea in mind, but desire professional knowledge on how to actualize business plans.